Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Additional requirements include:

-To maintain EA status, credential holders must complete 72 hours of continuing education every three years.
+To maintain EA status, credential holders must complete 72 hours of continuing education every three years, including ethics coursework.

-Each part of the SEE costs $267, and candidates must pay a $140 application fee after passing the full exam.
+Each part of the SEE costs $267, and candidates must pay a $140 enrollment application fee after passing all three exam parts.
+PSI Services administers the SEE, and candidates can register directly through the IRS website.

 The National Association of Enrolled Agents (NAEA) provides additional information and training resources for individuals seeking to become an EA.

-According to ZipRecruiter, the average annual salary for EAs is approximately $72,500, though pay varies by location and experience.
+According to ZipRecruiter, the average annual salary for EAs is approximately $72,500, though pay can vary quite a bit by location and experience.

 FYIDid you know